nestybox/sysbox/README.md

 root@my_cont:/#
 ```

 This launches a system container.
-Looks very much like a regular container,
+It looks very much like a regular container,
+but it's different under the hood.

-except that within it you can now run system software such as Systemd, Docker,
+In this container, you can now run system software such as Systemd, Docker,
 Kubernetes, etc., seamlessly and securely, just as you would on a physical host
 or virtual machine.

+You can launch inner containers (and even inner privileged containers), with
-No complex docker images or docker run commands, and no
+strong isolation from the underlying host.
+No more complex docker images or
-need for privileged containers.
+docker run commands, and no need for unsecure privileged containers.

 The [Sysbox Quickstart Guide](docs/quickstart/README.md) has many usage examples.
 You should start there to get familiarized with the use cases enabled by Sysbox.